K8rly/GoVote/README.md

 Divided data into specific dataframes
 Performed counts on total number of voters

-Questions you should be asking yourselves as a team:
+### Questions you should be asking yourselves as a team:
-What story do you want you data to tell?
-We want our data to show relevant voter data
+What story do you want your data to tell?
+We want our data to tell a story about voting trends within Cuyahoga County and how age and city affect these trends.

 Do you have a goal?
+Our goal is to ultimately develop a predictive tool to showcase voting potential for a given user.

 What kind of message will your dashboard display?
+We want to show historical voting data for presidential elections over the last 14 years, combined with location mapping to show our vision.

 Think of the top 5 things you want users to take away from your dashboard about your data.
+-
+-
+-
+-
+-

 The included Schema shows the work that has been completed in PGAdmin